Bed Bug Infestation: Signs and Treatment

 This is the most common form of pest control that an exterminator will use.
 It isn’t only used for bed bug control, but also for controlling other indoor pests as well.
 Sometimes these products are available as a total release fogger.

-Pyrethrins are a form of botanical insecticide.
+Pyrethrins are a form of a botanical insecticide.
 They’re derived from chrysanthemum flowers.
 On the other hand, Pyrethroids are synthetic chemicals that work in the same way as pyrethrins.
 Both of these chemicals perform bed bug removal by flushing them out of where they’re hiding and killing them.
 Unfortunately, some bed bugs have grown resistant to these chemicals.
 When this happens, the chemicals will only temporarily flush the bugs out, causing them to move to a new place.

-Two examples of ?this chemical class are Diatomaceous Earth and Boric acid.? according to bcbug.com.
+Two examples of this chemical class are Diatomaceous Earth and Boric acid according to bcbug.com.
 When an exterminator uses either of these it’s important they make sure that they use a product registered by the EPA for bed bug control.
 Using a desiccant that’s not labeled for bed bugs poses a greater inhalation risk for people.
 This includes desiccants that the EPA labels food-grade or for swimming pool use.
 It’s also important to understand the limited usage of this chemical class.
 You can only use it in cracks and crevices.
 They do this in hopes of reducing the risk of inhalation.

 There is only one biochemical pesticide that your exterminator can use for bed bug removal: cold pressed neem oil.
 This is pressed directly from a Neem tree’s seeds.
 The Neem tree is a tropical evergreen tree found growing throughout Africa and Southeast Asia.
 In the oil, there are various compounds known for their insecticidal and medicinal properties.
 For this reason, the oil is also used in making shampoo, soap, toothpaste, and cosmetics.
 When scientists performed trials on bed bug adults, nymphs, and eggs.